NatashaRy/house-price-predictor/README.md

   - **Test**: Conducted exploratory data analysis (EDA) to identify key variables and ensure data integrity.
   - **Result**: Passed.
 - **User Story (E1US03)**: **As a data analyst**, I want to document the business requirements so that I can ensure the project meets the client's needs.
-  - **Test**: Verified that the documented requirements aligned with the client's goals and were clearly stated in the README file.
+  - **Test**: Verified that the documented requirements meets the client's goals and were clearly stated in the README file.
   - **Result**: Passed.

 #### **EPIC 2 - Data Visualization, Cleaning, and Preparation**